 A formal schedule of matters specifically reserved for decision or consideration by the Board as a whole has been agreed by the Directors.
 This schedule covers areas such as:

-- The Group's business strategy and long-term plans
+- The Group's business strategy and long-term plans.

-- Major capital projects
+- Major capital projects.

-- Significant capital structure changes
+- Significant capital structure changes.

-- Investments
+- Investments.

-- Acquisitions, divestments and M&A activity
+- Acquisitions and divestments.